the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter1.md

 Start your application on the command line with `npm start` to verify the changes you've made.

 You might have noticed the `className` attribute.
 It reflects the standard `class` attribute in HTML.
-JSX had replaced a handful of internal HTML attributes a while ago, but you can find all the [supported HTML attributes in React' documentation](https://reactjs.org/docs/dom-elements.html#all-supported-html-attributes), which all follow the camelCase convention.
+JSX had replaced a handful of internal HTML attributes, but you can find all the [supported HTML attributes in React's documentation](https://reactjs.org/docs/dom-elements.html#all-supported-html-attributes), which all follow the camelCase convention.
 On your way to learn React, expect to run across more JSX specific attributes.

 ### Exercises:

 * Define more variables and render them in JSX
   * Use a complex object to represent a user with a first name and last name
   * Render the user properties in JSX
 * Read about [JSX](https://reactjs.org/docs/introducing-jsx.html)
 * Read about [React components, elements and instances](https://reactjs.org/blog/2015/12/18/react-components-elements-and-instances.html)

 ## ES6 const and let

 Notice that we declared the variable `helloWorld` with a `var` statement.
 JavaScript ES6 comes with two more ways to declare variables: `const` and `let`.
 In JavaScript ES6, you will rarely find `var` anymore.
 A variable declared with `const` cannot be re-assigned or re-declared, and cannot be changed or modified.
 Once the variable is assigned, you cannot change it:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~